FirmwGuy/CacadeDP/readme.md

 MIT license.

 > **Note:**
-> This project is under active development, currently in an experimental state and **not yet ready for production use**!
+> This project evolved into CEP; all new work will continue there!
+Please see [`CEP`] (https://github.com/FirmwGuy/CEP) for more detail.

 ---